haneefmhmmd/resume-v0.1/README.md

 # Web Resume

-This is a web resume built using HTML, CSS, SCSS, and React.js.
-The sections of the resume include skills, experience, education, projects, and contact information.

-## Getting Started

-To start the project, run `npm run start`.
-To build the project in production mode, run `npm run build`.
-When running `npm run start`, the app will open automatically on `localhost:3000`.
+This is my resume which contains detailed information about my working experience, education and my skill-set

 ## Technologies Used

 - HTML
 - CSS
 - SCSS
-- React.js

 ## Hosting

-This project is hosted on [GitHub Pages](https://haneefmuhammad.github.io/resume/).
+This project is hosted on [GitHub Pages](https://haneefmhmmd.github.io/resume-v0.1/).

 ## Design

-The website design has been created by me using Figma.
-I have utilized a modern and minimalistic design approach to showcase my resume in an aesthetically pleasing way.
-The design has been optimized for desktop and mobile devices to provide a seamless user experience.
+The website design has been created by me, taking inspiration from some of the popular designs used in modern resume builders.
+The design is modern and minimalistic, optimized for desktop and mobile devices to provide a seamless user experience

 ## Author